mlin-os/kernel_dev/klog.md

 nerdtree | directory explorer tool | https://github.com/junegunn/vim-plug.git
 tarbar | search and jump tag tool | https://github.com/majutsushi/tagbar.git

-[vimawesome](https://vimawesome.com/)  is a vim plug web where you can search and install vim plug.
+[vimawesome](https://vimawesome.com/)  is a vim plugin web where you can search and install vim plugin. you can find the most popular and powerful ones recommended by other users.

 4. Install typora